A note on the local weak limit of a sequence of expander graphs: Abstract

 \section{Abstract}

-We show that the local weak limit of a sequence of finite expander graphs with uniformly bounded degree has a critical probability of percolation that is constant almost surely.
-As a corollary, we obtain an improvement to a theorem by Benjamini-Nachmias-Peres (2011) on locality of percolation probability for finite expander graphs with uniformly bounded degree where we can drop the assumption that the limit is a single rooted graph.
+We show that the local weak limit of a sequence of finite expander graphs with uniformly bounded degree is an ergodic (or extremal) unimodular random graph.
+In particular, the critical probability of percolation of the limiting random graph is constant almost surely.
+As a corollary, we obtain an improvement to a theorem by Benjamini-Nachmias-Peres (2011) in \cite{BNP} on locality of percolation probability for finite expander graphs with uniformly bounded degree where we can drop the assumption that the limit is a single rooted graph.